 Your occupation and hobbies

-Your job duties and hobbies also impact your insurance premium rate.
+Your job duties and hobbies also impact your life insurance premium rate.
 If you have an occupation that increases your risk of injury or love an adrenalin-rush activity, brace yourself for higher premiums.
+For example, jobs such as construction work, firefighting, or piloting are considered high-risk.
+Similarly, hobbies like skydiving, scuba diving, or rock climbing can also lead to increased premium rates.
+Insurers factor in these risks because they are more likely to result in injury or death, which increases the likelihood of a claim.

 To give you an idea about how much term to 100 insurance costs, we have shared the monthly premium rates for non-smoking men and women at different ages for a $50,000 proceeds.